top of page

 Whilst some people dream of spending a few days in a water villa with their significant other, we realise that for the rest of us, the reality of it is that if we don't have a partner, then it makes it all a little trickier.
 With the world growing smaller and smaller, people working harder, others growing apart, couples having children later or not at all, this does not change the fact that we still want to go to the Maldives!
 So, we encourage you to take the thought process of not who are you wanting for?
 But what are you waiting for?

 Liveaboards are the hotels on wheels for scuba divers!
-Essentially, a multi-day diving excursion that allows you to venture further from the coast, jump between sites and link up islands, without packing your bags each night, and move from hotel to hotel - What a way to see the world!
+Essentially, it is a multi-day diving excursion that allows you to venture further from the coast, jump between sites, and link up islands without packing your bags each night, and move from hotel to hotel - What a way to see the world!
 The majority of the Liveaboard boats in the Maldives accommodate between 15-30 guests at a time, and most of the people do not know each other.
 Although there are some couples and groups of friends on the boats, it is a really great way to connect and meet other solo travellers in the Maldives, just make sure that you like scuba diving!

 Local Island and Resorts There are a number of ways to connect with people whilst travelling solo in the Maldives.
-Most local islands will have few tourists and at times you could be the only tourist on the island, but not to worry.
+Most local islands will have few tourists, and at times, you could be the only tourist on the island, but not to worry.
 This just means that you will have more opportunities to make friends with the locals.
-Although there are a lot more tourists at the resorts, there are a lot of couples and people usually stay to themselves, so it might be a bit trickier if you are single and looking.
-In saying that, some couples do get bored of each other and be open to meeting new people and having a laugh together, so never be afraid to say hello and meet someone new.
-Where you are on a local island or at a resort, you are lucky that you have a variety of other options.
+Although there are a lot more tourists at the resorts, there are a lot of couples, and people usually stay to themselves, so it might be a bit trickier if you are single and looking.
+In saying that, some couples do get bored of each other and are open to meeting new people and having a laugh together, so never be afraid to say hello and meet someone new.
+Whether you are on a local island or at a resort, you are lucky that you have a variety of other options.
 Some other ways to meet people in the Maldives could range from connecting with people on an Excursion, Day Trip, or Scuba Diving, at the Gym, a Bar, or a Restaurant.
 Meet Up App Meet Up is a renowned worldwide platform that enables users to find and connect with local communities, and the best thing is, it's FREE!
-If you are looking to see what is happening in a certain city just log in and scroll through the events.
+If you are looking to see what is happening in a certain city, just log in and scroll through the events.
 The group is generally full of fun-loving people who just want to get together and have a good time.
-There could be a mix of locals, travellers, couples, singles, and solo travellers in the Maldives, who are also finding it hard to meet people.
-Thanks to Meet Up you now have a genuine opportunity to make new friends in the Maldives, from all over their world.
+There could be a mix of locals, travellers, couples, singles, and solo travellers in the Maldives who are also finding it hard to meet people.
+Thanks to Meet Up, you now have a genuine opportunity to make new friends in the Maldives from all over the world.
 Dating Apps Like anywhere in the world, dating apps are an awesome way to meet new people.
 With an abundance of options ranging from Tinder, Bumble, Hinge, OkCupid, Happn.
 (The list goes on!) we have found this to be a great way to meet other solo travellers or singles in The Maldives.
 There is only one catch.
 They will have to be on the same island as you, otherwise it gets tricky.
 Given that resort islands are exclusive and hard to get to, your best bet is to keep your perimeter tight.
-Whether you are looking for a holiday fling or just a friend to spend the days with, the Maldives I better to be shared than spend alone.
+Whether you are looking for a holiday fling or just a friend to spend the days with, the Maldives is better to be shared than spend alone.
 If you're seeking friendship or something more, sign up today and begin meeting new Maldives people.
 Overall, there are a number of ways to meet people if you are single in the Maldives, from resorts, local islands, day trips, boat parties and bars.
-In saying that, being on islands that are isolated from the others, we do know from experience that travelling solo in the Maldives, can get lonely at times so we do obviously recommend joining us on our Maldives Island Hopping experience because 'hand on heart', this is the best way to meet people in the Maldives and maximize your fun!
+In saying that, being on islands that are isolated from the others, we do know from experience that travelling solo in the Maldives, can get lonely at times so we do obviously recommend joining us on our Maldives Island Hopping experience because 'hand on heart', this is the best way to meet people in the Maldives and maximise your fun!

 Is there anything else that you would add to this comprehensive Maldives Travel Guide?

-225 views0 comments
+265 views0 comments

 Recent Posts